Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

 When the amplitude of the shape mode exceeds a critical threshold, the inward folding of the bottom shape mode lobe generates a high-velocity jet directed towards the substrate.
 After onset, jetting occurs at each cycle of the shape mode.
 Given that the shape mode exhibits a half-harmonic behaviour, the jet frequency is half that of the applied ultrasound driving.
 Shape mode-induced cyclic jets on bubbles have likely been observed in previous studies that documented repeated jets resulting from surface deformations at driving frequencies spanning hertz \citep{Crum1979SurfaceBubbles}, kilohertz \citep{Prabowo2011SurfaceBubbles}, and megahertz \citep{Vos2011} ranges.

 Figure \ref{fig:ShapeModeJetting_vs_InertialJetting}(a) illustrates that, for a bubble with an equilibrium radius $R_0 = \SI{121}{\micro\meter}$, subjected to a driving pressure $p_{\rm a} = \SI{9.4}{\kilo\pascal}$ and frequency $f_{\rm d} = \SI{30}{\kilo\hertz}$, just before jet emission occurs, the bottom shape mode lobe folds inward, deforming into an approximate truncated cone.
 This creates a singularity point at the fluid interface, characterised by divergent surface curvature and velocity.
 The resulting self-focusing of kinetic energy at this singularity point initiates the jet formation.
-Jets originating from the bottom shape mode lobe are predominantly observed due to their higher amplitude relative to others, which is likely attributable to the axisymmetric settings of this study.
-Nevertheless, simultaneous jet formation can occur from multiple lobes when the amplitude of each lobe is sufficiently high, as we observed in quasi-spherical symmetry settings where the different shape mode lobes on the bubble exhibit equivalent amplitudes \citep{Cattaneo2024CyclicDelivery}.
+Jets originating from the bottom shape mode lobe are predominantly observed due to its higher amplitude compared to other lobes, as it is not constrained by the substrate.
+This contrasts with free bubbles, where all lobes exhibit equal amplitude, allowing simultaneous jet formation when their amplitude is sufficiently high \citep{Cattaneo2025CyclicDelivery}.
 This jetting phenomenon can be considered the spherical analog of the jets formed by Faraday waves on vertically-vibrating liquid baths \citep{Longuet-Higgins1983BubblesSurface, Zeff2000SingularitySurface}.
 Jets arising from a collapsing conical interface are also observed in other phenomena, including bubble bursting at fluid interfaces \citep{Kientzler1954PhotographicSurface, Duchemin2002JetSurface}, droplet impact on liquid pools \citep{Worthington1897V.Photography, Thoroddsen2018SingularCraters}, cavitation bubble collapse in extremely close proximity to solid boundaries \citep{Lechner2019FastStudy, Reuter2021SupersonicBubbles}, cavitation-bubble-pair interactions \citep{Mishra2022FlowBubbles, Fan2024AmplificationPair}, and bubble coalescence \citep{Jiang2024AbyssCollisions}.